ufrisk/pcileech-fpga/pciescreamer/readme.md

 Capabilities:
 =================
-* Retrieve memory from the target system over USB3 at 100MB/s.
+* Retrieve memory from the target system over USB3 up to 100MB/s.
 * Access all memory of target system without the need for kernel module (KMD) unless protected with VT-d/IOMMU.
-* Enumerate/Probe accessible memory at >1GB/s.
+* Enumerate/Probe accessible memory.
 * Raw PCIe Transaction Layer Packet (TLP) access.

 For information about more capabilities check out the general [PCILeech](https://github.com/ufrisk/pcileech/) abilities and capabilities.